founddrama/vt-code-camp/README.md

 Example code to accompany my presentation on [Sass](http://sass-lang.com) at the 2011 [VT Code Camp](http://vtcodecamp.org/).

+**Abstract**

+> Sass is an extension of CSS3 that adds power and elegance to the basic
+> language.
+It allows you to use variables, nested rules, mixins, inline
+> imports, and more, all with a fully CSS-compatible syntax.
+(With a little help
+> from Ruby) This talk will cover an overview of what Sass is, how to get it,
+> run it, and use it, and show some examples of its magic.

 ### Resources

 * Sass home page: http://sass-lang.com/